Still Counting

+Critical reception

+Metal Hammer ranked the song at number 44 on their "The 100 greatest metal songs of the 21st century" list, praising its mash-up of "rock'n'roll swagger" and "Metallica-esque thrash metal assault," as both fun.

 Music video

 A live music video was produced for the song and was filmed at the House of Blues in Anaheim, California.
 The music video was directed by Michael Sarna.